tudumanne/ChIP-seq-standard/README.md

 ### How to run an example dataset

-The folder 'example dataset' contains 9 ChIPed (H3K4me3) and 9 input control samples (subset of reads), 3 biological replicates per each stage (WT, PreM and Mal).
+The folder 'example dataset' contains 6 ChIPed (H3K4me3) and 6 input control samples (subset of reads), 3 biological replicates per each stage (WT and Mal).

 3.1 Quality check of raw fastq files - FastQC/MultiQC